raddaway/KP-Figura/README.md

 # Help

 If you're having issues with any of my models, feel free to message me on discord @raddaway, I will respond and help as soon as I'm available!

+# Plans for next models

+Currently I am planning to make several more, in order of completion

+1. Catto
+2. Hazmat suit
+3. Nightcrawler
+4.

 # Credits